pglab-electronics/docs/docs/eboard.md

 device to the power grid has to be performed with caution.
 The mounting/installation of E-BOARD/E-RELAY should be done by a qualified person (electrician).

-:warning: **Important**  Even when the E-BOARD is turned off, it is possible to have high voltage across the screw terminals.
+:warning: **Important**  Even when the E-BOARD/E-RELAY is turned off, it is possible to have high voltage across the screw terminals.
 Every change in the connection of the wires connected to the screw terminals must be done after ensuring all local power is powered off/disconnected.